7 charismatic megafauna of India that are threatened species

 The Gharial is a long crocodilian species found mainly in North Indian rivers.
 It is listed as critically endangered by the IUCN (International Union for Conservation of Nature).
 Less than 1,000 of these magnificent reptilians are remaining.

-It is a shame for humanity that a species that has survived on the earth for millions of years is fighting extinction just because of our carelessness.
+It is a shame for humanity that a species that has survived on the earth for millions of years is fighting extinction just because of human activity.

 INDIAN ELEPHANT